-The Gila County Board of Supervisors having been petitioned to boundaries of said Sanitary District, by the Board's Order on November 2, 1982, an election was held within the proposed brundaries of the Sanitary District so petitioned.
+The Gila County Board of Supervisors having been petitioned to initiate proceedings for formation of a Sanitary District and establishment of boundaries of said Sanitary District, by the Board's Order on November 2, 1982, an election was held within the proposed boundaries of the Sanitary District so petitioned.

-At their Meeting of November 3, 1982, the Gila County Board of Supervisors canvassed the Votes cast as said Special Election held to determine the desire of the prospective residents of such Sanitary District; and found that 438 Votes were cast for the establishment thereof, and 261 Votes were cast against such establishment.
+At their Meeting of Movember 3, 1982, the Gila County Board of Supervisors canvassed the Votes cast as said Special Election held to determine the desire of the prospective residents of such Sanitary District: and found that 438 Votes were cast for the establishment thereof, and 261 Votes were cast against such establishment.